The King’s Highway, Gilead, Israel, 877 BC

 The wineskin slipped from Elijah fingers and burst at the feet of his brother Nathan.

-A boulder lodged in Elijah’s gut.
-Who was hurting?
+As Dad’s wine puddled in the dust, a boulder lodged in Elijah’s gut.
+Who screamed?
 Shielding his eyes from the sun, he pivoted toward the valley where camels climbed onto the road.

 There.
 Beside the caravan, in the heat.
 A little girl crawled through the grass.